-The situation changes again when Research Communities start integrating their Community Platforms with the EGI Cloud Infrastructure Platform, as shown in Figure 4.
+The situation changes when Research Communities start integrating their Community Platforms with the EGI Cloud Infrastructure Platform, as shown in Figure 4.
 The biggest difference compared to the situation described before is that EGI’s managed hosting service is no longer a required part of the service offering – it still can be used by Research Communities if they wish to do so (thus not shown in the diagram) – it is typically the Research Community itself who operates their Platform through a consistent management interface provided by the EGI Cloud Infrastructure.

 Additionally, Figure 4 illustrates a variation of the basic scenario where a Platform Integrator takes care of the technical integration of software components with each other, and in this case the EGI Cloud Infrastructure platform.
 This scenario is the blueprint for a marketplace for a rich set of services surrounding Cloud Computing, where each stakeholder offers their services in the EGI ecosystem.